 Tampa Bay Rays (27-26) at Oakland Athletics (28-27)

-The Tampa Bay Rays and the Oakland A’s meet in the finale of their four game set in MLB action on Thursday afternoon.
+The Tampa Bay Rays and Oakland Athletics meet Wednesday in MLB action at Oakland Coliseum.

 The Tampa Bay Rays look for another victory to build on their four-game winning streak.
 The Rays have allowed six runs in their last three games and three or less runs in six straight games.
 The Tampa Bay Rays have won nine of their last 10 games when allowing three or less runs.
 Offensively, C.J.
 Cron leads the Rays with 56 hits and 31 RBI while Wilson Ramos and Matt Duffy have combined for 98 hits and 41 RBI.
 Nathan Eovaldi gets the ball, and he was 9-8 with a 4.76 ERA and 97 strikeouts back in 2016.
 Eovaldi is 0-2 with a 4.97 ERA and 18 strikeouts in his career against the Athletics.